WordPress/openverse/documentation/projects/proposals/rekognition_data/20240423-implementation_plan_machine_generated_tags_api.md

   [GLAM institutions](<https://en.wikipedia.org/wiki/GLAM_(cultural_heritage)>).
-  These groups often go to great lengths to appropriately catalog and tag the works that we ingest, and excluding those tags from being searched against would go against that effort.
+  These groups often go to great lengths to appropriately catalog and tag the works that we ingest, and excluding those tags from being searched against would be counter to that effort.
 - Machine-generated labeling is inherently biased, and may be incorrect in some cases.